farhaannishtar/Life-Dashboard/README.md

 npm run dev
 ```

-To run ngrok tunnel to connect local dev server to public URL
+To run ngrok tunnel to connect your local development server to public URL
 ```
 ngrok http 3000
 ```